Introduction to the Blockchain

 Now that we know a little bit about the structure of a blockchain and its components, we can explore how a blockchain is managed and maintained.
 How is data checked for reliability and then put into blocks?
 What keeps the network running?
 The answer to these questions is a process known as “mining”.

 While Proof-of-Work was the first consensus mechanism used by a blockchain, many have criticized its main feature as a downfall.
 Massive amounts of energy are consumed in order to secure a blockchain, so others have explored ways to have a secure blockchain without expending massive amounts of energy.
 New coins are constantly being mined, the number depending on the specific blockchain’s rules or protocols.
-This leads to an inflationary economic model that may devalue the currency over time.

 Proof-of-Stake (PoS) has gained popularity as a potential alternative to Proof-of-Work by completely disregarding the “race” to find a specific variable.
 Instead, a node is selected to write the next block.
 There are different ways of selecting validators within Proof-of-Stake models, but the most common selection method is proportional to the amount of cryptocurrency staked.
 In other words, the more cryptocurrency that is staked by a node, the more likely that node is to be selected as the next block’s writer.

 Proof-of-Stake also has its criticisms.
 Validators are arbitrarily selected, and a certain degree of trust must be assumed in order for the network to run.
 In order to gain a stake in the network, a potential participant has to obtain the required coins or tokens in order to be eligible to be selected as a validator.
 Additionally, if validators are selected by the size of their stake, the ecosystem puts itself in a situation where the rich have the disproportionate opportunity to be selected as a validator and collect rewards, allowing them to stake even more, repeating the process.
 Essentially, the rich get richer over time.

 Incentives, Block Rewards, and Mining Difficulty

-We already touched on the main two consensus mechanisms: Proof-of-Work and Proof-of-Stake.
+We already touched on two of the primary consensus mechanisms: Proof-of-Work and Proof-of-Stake.
 While many protocols use these popular consensus mechanisms, there are a few networks that use rather unique methods of achieving consensus.
 Proof-of-Activity, used by Decred, combines traits of Proof-of-Work with Proof-of-Stake to create a hybrid consensus mechanism.
 Some consensus mechanisms give advantages to those who transact their coins or tokens frequently, while others incentivize the holding of tokens.
 Additionally, there are many subsets of Proof-of-Stake, each having a different way of determining which node gets to write the next block.
 These consensus mechanisms are different, but they all aim to achieve the same goal; incentivize behaviors that will maintain the security and integrity of their respective blockchains

 Now that we know how cryptocurrency is mined, let’s look at some potential attacks methods that could disrupt this process and how blockchains look to mitigate these attacks.